observ-vol-mgt/observ-vol-mgt/contrib/end2end/poc/otel_based_poc_interval/README.md

 Use `east` and `west` in the UI combo box as the processor ids to check the transformation added to individual clouds.
 7. You can visualize the change in the metrics values Execute the query `process_cpu_seconds_total` in the `thanos query` UI (in graph mode).
-You will see that the frequency of the update of the metric has changed from 5 seconds to 20 seconds.
+You will see that the frequency of the update of the metric has changed from 5 seconds to 30 seconds.
 Execute the query `nwdaf_5G_network_utilization` in the `thanos query` UI (in graph mode).
 You will see that the frequency of the update of the metric remains unchanged at 5 seconds.
 Execute the query `k8s_pod_network_bytes` in the `thanos query` UI (in graph mode).
-You will see that the frequency of the update of the metric has changed from 5 seconds to 10 seconds.
+You will see that the frequency of the update of the metric has changed from 5 seconds to 20 seconds.
 These frequency definitions can be seen at the end of the file contrib/end2end/poc/otel_based_poc_interval/controller/config/config.yaml.
 8. To end the POC and clean docker execute
 ```commandline